 - special service requests (SSRs) like meal or seating preferences;

 - other remarks related to the trip; and

 - historical changes to the PNR.

-In different CRSs and GDSs, the same data elements can be presented under different names and in a different order, split into two fields or vice versa, grouped under one heading.
+In different CRSs and GDSs, the same data elements can be presented under different names and in a different order, split into two fields or, vice versa, grouped under one heading.
 This striking diversity hampers the effective evaluation and processing of data collected by airlines.
-So, when security bodies decided to systematically review PNRs as a part of counter-terrorism measures they insisted on the implementation of a special field with a strict structure.
+So, when security bodies decided to systematically review PNRs as a part of counter-terrorism measures, they insisted on the implementation of a special field with a strict structure.

 Secure flight passenger data and advance passenger information systems

 In 2009, the US Transportation Security Administration (TSA) implemented the Secure Flight program to screen passengers before they board aircraft flying to, from, or over the United States.
-Under this mandate, PNRs of travelers making for the Land of Liberty must contain so-called secure flight passenger data (SFPD) elements — such as:
+Under this mandate, PNRs of travelers making for the Land of Liberty must contain secure flight passenger data (SFPD) elements — such as:

 - full name with the middle name or initial if it appears on the ID card, passport, driver’s license, or another valid identity document with the photo;